devaneyJE/elk_deployment_project/README.md

 ### Access Policies

+All access policies are configured through the Azure Network Security Groups in place for the two virtual networks being used.
+These are generally inbound rules restricting access to intended administration connections and public webserver availability.

-Only the webservers on the internal network are exposed to the public Internet.
+Only the webservers on the internal network are exposed to the public Internet as a backend pool of the load balancer, which has a static public IP.

-Access to the Jump-Box-Provisioner machine is only allowed from a network-external Administration Machine via SSH.
+Access to the Jump-Box-Provisioner machine is only allowed from a network-external Administration Machine via SSH, with an access rule allowing the specific IP access on port 22.

-The Jump-Box-Provisioner's Ansible container is used to access all network machines for administration purposes.
+The Jump-Box-Provisioner's Ansible container is used to access all network machines via SSH for administration purposes.
+This was achieved by using the Ansible container's public key in Azure machine creation to allow future access via SSH.

 A summary of the access policies in place can be found in the table below.